 China’s myths and legends come to life, or rather to death, in Fengdu, the Ghost City, said to be founded by the rulers of the underworld.
 According to legend, Fengdu is where good and evil come to receive their rewards.
 For visitors, this town steeped in legend offers valuable insight into Chinese mysticism, and the ancient cultures flowing much like the rivers into modernity.

-Ker & Downey’s expert consultants will match you with the right river cruise to ensure that your experience of the Yangtze’s nature, history and culture is enhanced with the most luxurious surroundings and knowledgeable guides.
+Ker & Downey’s expert consultants will match you with one of our Yangtze River cruise tours to ensure that your experience of the Yangtze’s nature, history and culture is enhanced with the most luxurious surroundings and knowledgeable guides.
 Every balcony sunset, every up close encounter will bring you closer to the lore of this storied river that flows through the heart of China.